nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 The following groups are granted Ownership permissions:

 * **TSC members.**
-* **OpenJS Director of Program Management** The OpenJS Director of Program Management will limit their use of the access granted to:
+* **OpenJS Director of Program Management.** The OpenJS Director of Program Management will limit their use of the access granted to:
   * accepting GitHub terms and conditions.

   They will be added to the team called [openjs-administrative-support](https://github.com/orgs/nodejs/teams/openjs-administrative-support) as we require all members to be part of one or more teams in order to simplify member management.
 * **Moderation team members.** The Moderation Team members will limit their use of the access granted to that required to carry out